piermafrost/GEOCLIM/README.md

 Alternatively, a uniform lithology distribution can be specified, without providing a map (see next section "Input/Output user interface")

+The Fortran script "preproc/create\_uniform\_lithology.f90" generates a netCDF file with a 3-D uniform lithology, file that can thereafter be modified.

 ###### Note on lithological classes
 The number of lithological classes is defined by the parameter 'nlitho' in "source/shape.inc", and is conventionally configured with
 `build_GEOCLIM`.